jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 # replicaset.apps/kafka-ui-65dbbc98dc   1         1         1       35s
 ```

-We can use `kubectl port-forward` to connect to the *kafka-ui* server running in a Kubernetes cluster.
+We can use `kubectl port-forward` to connect to the *kafka-ui* server running in the minikube cluster.

 ```bash
 kubectl port-forward svc/kafka-ui 8080